joebertj/awesh/README.md

 **[AIOps: Artificial Intelligence for IT Operations](https://www.amazon.com/dp/B0FNKKXFPQ)** - A comprehensive guide to the AI revolution in IT operations, documenting real-world transformations and practical implementation strategies.
 Written by the creator of this toolkit, it provides the theoretical foundation and strategic insights behind these tools.

 ## 🐚 awesh - AIWES (Awe-Inspired Workspace Environment Shell)
-*"AI by default, Bash when I mean Bash"*
+*"Bash by default, AI to augment as needed"*

 **💎 Naming Inspiration:**
 awesh draws its name from my eldest daughter, **Awit Perl** - where "Awit" means "Psalm" in Filipino, representing both "Awe" and "Wit," while "Perl" refers to the PERL programming language (still more OG than the Python we have today).
 This shell embodies the same wonder and wisdom that inspired its creation.